 To pass this unit, you must meet ALL of the following requirements:

-- Students must submit all the assessment items.
+- Student must submit all the assessment items.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.